 The table – food at a party is important and we love the idea of creating mini-treasure chests of food in tuck boxes similar to those that we suppose early explorers would have used to.
 Keep food simple and make sure there is exotic fruit to match the theme too.

 The Cake – no birthday party, not matter what the theme is complete without a show stopping cake.
-There are all kinds of animal themed cakes that you can make at home – we love the purple octopus! – or you can, if your budget allows, have a bespoke cake made by a local baker.
+There are all kinds of animal themed cakes that you can make at home or you can, if your budget allows, have a bespoke cake made by a local baker.
 Make sure you include a large slice in the animal themed party bags at the end of the celebration.

 The Games – there are all kinds of party games you can play that you can put an animal theme spin on it.
 Why not have a treasure hunt where your birthday boy or girl and their gusts collect animals that are in danger and conserve them for future generations?
 Or have a quiz in which children name the exotic animals?
 You can also play this as animal bingo.